Butlin's: History

 Billy Butlin's inspiration for his holiday camp empire came from an unhappy holiday on Barry Island in his youth, when he had been locked out of his bed and breakfast accommodation all day by his landlady, which was normal practice at the time.

 The first of the Butlin's holiday camps was opened by Butlin in 1936 in Skegness, following his success in developing amusement parks.
 A second camp quickly followed in Clacton in 1938, and construction of Filey Holiday Camp began in 1939.
 With the outbreak of the Second World War, building at Filey was postponed, and the camps at Skegness and Clacton were given over for military use.
 Wartime use of Butlin's camps continued, with resorts at Ayr, Filey, and Pwllheli being completed and opened as military camps.
-The Ayr camp was later renamed Wonderwest World, and is now owned and run by Haven, part of Bourne Leisure, who previously owned both brands.
+The Ayr camp was later renamed Wonderwest World, and is now owned and run by Haven under the name Craig Tara, part of Bourne Leisure, who previously owned both brands.

 In 1945, with the war over, Filey was re-opened as a holiday camp.
-The camps at Skegness & Clacton opened in 1946, Ayr and Pwllheli in 1947 and Mosney on the east coast of Ireland in 1948.
+The camps at Skegness and Clacton opened in 1946, Ayr and Pwllheli in 1947 and Mosney on the east coast of Ireland in 1948.
 Butlin's became popular in post-war Britain, with family entertainment and activities available for the equivalent of a week's pay.

 In 1948, Butlin acquired two hotels in the Bahamas, and in the 1950s Butlin's began acquiring hotels in England and Wales: Saltdean, near Brighton (1953), Blackpool (1955) and five in Cliftonville (1955–1956).
 Further post-war camps were opened in the 1960s at Bognor Regis (1960), Minehead (1962) and Barry Island (1966).
 A site was acquired and permission given for a further camp at Holme Dunes, Norfolk.
 However, these plans were abandoned after the devastating floods of 31 January 1953; the site was later purchased by the Norfolk Naturalists Trust in 1965.

+In the late 1940s, Butlin's launched an ambitious project to build a 1000-guest resort at West End, Grand Bahama Island in the Bahamas from scratch, including the construction of an airport, West End Airport.
+Almost all materials and equipment had to be brought in by air or boat onto an island that at the time was almost completely undeveloped.
+Butlin's operated the partially-completed facility for one season (1950) only before running out of money.
+A small part of the resort was put back into operation in 1955 before US interests redeveloped it in 1960.

 The camps at Ayr and Skegness also had separate self-contained hotels within their grounds.
 In later years, they were joined by further hotels in Scarborough (1978), Llandudno (1981), London (1993), a sixth hotel at Cliftonville and one in Spain (1983).
 In the 1960s and 1970s, the company also operated the Top of the Tower revolving restaurant at the then-named Post Office Tower in London.